Making meringue is something that is a bit tough for some people, but once you get used to making it, it’s going to be worth all of the effort.

 Did you realize that you need to use cream of tartar to make meringue?
 It might be possible to make meringue without it, but it’ll be a lot harder to get ideal results.

-Using cream of tartar will help the meringue to inflate better.
+Using cream of tartar will help it to inflate better.
 It’ll be able to hold the air properly so that you can form the stiff peaks that are discussed above.

 On average, you’re supposed to use one-fourth of a teaspoon of cream of tartar for every two or three egg whites that you’re using.
 This should be easy enough to remember.

 Some people choose to use lemon juice instead, though.
 It should work the same way because you really just need some type of mild acid that helps with volume and structure.